 If you wish to use this service contact our Dispute Resolution and Compliance unit.

 Our process cannot be used to resolve contractual disputes.
 You should talk to a legal practitioner if you need help with your contract.

-A person who uses an accredited Building Practitioner for building work, or associated building work within Tasmania, has the right to expect a practitioner to conduct themselves in a professional manner.
-The Code of Conduct, contained within The Scheme for Accreditation of Building Practitioners July 2008 (pdf, 483.2 KB) , sets out the standard of conduct.
+A person who uses a licensed builder for building work, or associated building work within Tasmania, has the right to expect a builder to conduct themselves in a professional manner.
+The Code of Conduct, contained within The Scheme for Accreditation of Building Practitioners July 2008 (pdf, 483.2 KB), sets out the standard of conduct.

-It is important that you contact us and discuss your complaint with Building Standards and Occupational Licensing Dispute Resolution and Compliance staff before you lodge a complaint about a building practitioner.
+It is important that you contact us and discuss your complaint with Consumer, Building and Occupational Services Dispute Resolution and Compliance staff before you lodge a complaint about a building practitioner.